Micah-Isaiah-Atnadu/Atomic-Habit-Tracker/README.md

 ### Adding New Habit Types
 Edit the `habitType` select element in the HTML to add new categories.

+## 💾 Data Management

+### Exporting Data
+1. Go to the "History Management" tab
+2. Click "Export Data"
+3. A JSON file will download with all your habit data

+### Importing Data
+1. Click "Import Data"
+2. Select your previously exported JSON file
+3. Confirm to replace current data

+### Resetting Data
+- **Clear Today**: Remove only today's habits
+- **Clear All**: Wipe all historical data (irreversible)

 ## 🔧 Technical Details